vivekdatla96/coding-interview-405hbmo/README.md

 Notes:

-The file must include a header row
+The CSV file must include a header row

 Lap times must be numeric

 The input file is assumed to be well-formed

+Input file location:

+data/input/lap_times.csv

 Output